cesar-younes/BareBonesCRUDMicroservice/docs/manual build and deploy/build_on_local_docker.md

 When it runs the output should be something like this 92d9ec8d50f0caa0a39e0b9fafeedf4520e1e49d8201d7c2c36d4f709f6a581f

-For debugging purposes since we're running in detached mode you can check the logs by putting in the first few letters of the container id
+For debugging purposes, since we're running in detached mode, you can check the logs by typing docker logs and putting in the first 4 letters of the container id
 ```
-docker logs 92
+docker logs 92d9
 ```
 The output should be something like this
 warn: Microsoft.AspNetCore.DataProtection.KeyManagement.XmlKeyManager[35]